JamesCWeber/BCG-X-Data-Science-Project-Part-1-Exploratory-Data-Analysis/README.md

 s_channel_churn_count['s_channel_churn_percent'] = (s_channel_churn_count['s_channel_churn_count']/total_churn) * 100
 s_channel_churn_count['s_channel_churn_percent'] = s_channel_churn_count['s_channel_churn_percent'].round(2)
 ```
-The last set of code is used to create the bar chart withe the dataframe we created.
+The last set of code is used to create the bar chart with the dataframe we created.
 ```
 # Use the fig, ax = plt.subplots() command to create a set of subplots within one cell.

-fig, ax = plt.subplots(1, 1, figsize=(15, 20))
+fig, ax = plt.subplots(1, 1, figsize=(10, 5))

 # Use the sns.barplot() command to create a bar plot.